haxenme/nme/readme.md

 You may clone or fork this repository.
 Next, you should run "haxelib dev nme (path to checkout directory)" in order to tell haxelib where your development version is located.

+Additional libraries for compiling NME are located in the "nmedev" haxelib.
+Run "haxelib install nmedev" to install on your system.

 Source distributions do not include the binaries for the NME command-line tools or native libraries.
 You will need to compile them first.

 NME includes a "rebuild" command to make this more convenient.
 Use "nme rebuild tools" to compile the command-line tools, or "nme rebuild windows" to compile the platform binary for Windows.